MarkusEicher/get2learnthis/.github/ISSUE_TEMPLATE/feedback.md

 ---

 Please feel free to raise an issue.
+We encourage you to use labels.
 Thanks for your valuable feedback!